munificent/craftinginterpreters/book/calls-and-functions.md

 3. Add some more native functions to do things you find useful.
 Write some programs using those.
 What did you add?
-How do they affect the feel of the language and how useful it is?
+How do they affect the feel of the language and how practical it is?

 4. Instead of a separate CallFrame stack, most native CPU architectures and many virtual machines use a single stack to track both values and calls.